 If you request an invalid pair, the API returns a 400 invalid_request_error naming the unsupported combination.

-The advisor tool is available in beta on the Claude API (Anthropic).
+The advisor tool is available in beta on the Claude API and on Claude Platform on AWS.
+It is not currently available on Amazon Bedrock, Google Cloud, or Microsoft Foundry.

 server_tool_use block with name: "advisor" and an empty input.
-The executor signals timing; the server supplies context.advisor_tool_result block.All of this happens inside a single /v1/messages request.
-No extra round trips on your side.
+The executor signals timing, and the server supplies context.advisor_tool_result block.All of this happens inside a single /v1/messages request, with no extra round trips on your side.
+The exception is a turn that pauses mid-call, which you resume with a follow-up request (see Resuming a paused turn).

 | Parameter | Type | Default | Description |